 The Unpardonable Sin

 The unpardonable sin is presented in Matthew (12:24-32) and in Mark (3:22-30).
 Luke mentions the clenching verse (12:10) but does not contain the clues to understanding this sin.
 So, to get the understanding we need we will use the passages in Matthew and Mark.
-Here are the main verses from both these books:
+Here are the main verses from both these gospels:

 Matt 12:31-32